STORY

 Learn more

-• 2.3x to 5.7x higher rates of high blood pressure, coronary heart disease, stroke, and diabete among non-Hispanic Black D.C. residents than among non-Hispanic white D.C. residents
+• 2.3x to 5.7x higher rates of high blood pressure, coronary heart disease, stroke, and diabetes among non-Hispanic Black D.C. residents than among non-Hispanic white D.C. residents

 Learn more